joyceyskwon/otter-client/README.md

 - [Recharts](https://github.com/recharts/recharts) is used to animate and display transactional data on the page
 - [Semantic UI React](https://github.com/Semantic-Org/Semantic-UI-React) is used for styling

-## installation
+## Installation

 To get started with Otter, fork this repo and clone it to your hard drive. `cd` into the folder and run ```npm install```, then run ```npm start``` to start the app.
 Your locally-hosted version of the app will receive data from a Ruby on Rails back-end from otter-server.herokuapp.com.
 For more information about the structure of Otter's back-end, visit [here](https://github.com/joyceyskwon/otter-server).
+Once you have finished installing the front-end, please login as one of the users from the back-end API that is deployed on Heroku(https://otter-server.herokuapp.com/api/v1/users).

 ## Structure